Announcing One-Click Restores, Disaster Recovery, and More

-On the second site, go to Duplicator Pro » Import.
+On the second WordPress installation, go to Duplicator Pro » Import.
 Here, drag and drop your original archive file into the upload box:

 Duplicator will then tell you that the package is ready to install.
 After this, hit Continue:

 At this point, you’ll see the Duplicator installer wizard.
 For the Install Type, be sure to select Full install single site.
 In the top-right corner, choose the Advanced view:

 Duplicator will check the installation and give you notices for any issues.
 To continue, select the terms and notices checkbox and click Next:

 Then, Duplicator will automatically extract the archive file and import your original website.
-When it’s finished, you’ll see a review of the install:
+When it’s finished, you’ll see a review of the installation:

-To log into your new site, click on the Admin Login button.
+To log into your new WordPress site, click on the Admin Login button.

 So far, you’ve successfully migrated your website to a domain on a new server.
 After you move WordPress sites, you’ll also need to redirect your audience.
-This way, you won’t lose any of your devoted followers.
+This way, you won’t lose any of your devoted followers because of broken links.